 While the donuts and holes are resting, heat up your oil (I just use vegetable oil) to a temperature of 375 degrees F. If you’re using an electric skillet, just fill it with oil (about two inches deep) and set the temperature to 375 degrees.

-If you are using a large skillet on the stove, you’ll need to monitor the oil temperature with a thermometer.
-Add about two inches of oil to the pan and turn the heat to medium-high.
+If you are using a large skillet on the stove, you’ll need to monitor the temperature of the oil with a thermometer.
+Add one to two inches of oil to the pan and turn the heat to medium-high.
 Check the temperature occasionally with your thermometer until it reaches 375 degrees F. If the temperature starts getting too high, adjust the heat until it reaches 375 degrees F.

 Now it’s time to fry!
 Gently and carefully add 3-4 donuts to the oil.
 Don’t add more, because it will lower the temperature of your oil too much.